wkoszek/lastpass-ansible/README.md

 You should also use LastPass's strong password generator for your Ansible Vault password.

+The 'lastpass-ansible' is designed so that it integrates easily with your existing flow.

-# How to use?
+# How to install

-You install the tool in the terminal and point Ansible to it:
+You install the tool in the terminal:

 	gem install lastpass-ansible

+# How to use

+You must point Ansible to use `lastpass-ansible`:

 	export ANSIBLE_VAULT_PASSWORD_FILE=`command -v lastpass-ansible`

 Now assume you're in your web application directory: